 For the lowdown on this feature, don’t miss this how-to video and article.

-6. Save some clicks with these handy Rise menus
+6. Save some clicks with these handy Rise 360 menus

-For example, on the Rise dashboard, just move your mouse over the space to the upper right of the course title until you see ellipses.
+For example, on the Rise 360 dashboard, just move your mouse over the space to the upper right of the course title until you see ellipses.
 Click on them and you’ll see a course options menu with popular features like “Send a copy” and “Duplicate.”

-Furthermore, we’ve added some quick drop-down lists to help you change the layouts of block lessons on the fly.
+We’ve also added some quick drop-down lists to help you change the layouts of block lessons on the fly.
 These drop-downs make it even faster and easier to create the perfect look for your content.

-For an overview of all these handy Rise menus, check out this short Peek video.
+For an overview of all these handy Rise 360 menus, check out this short Peek 360 video.

+These are only a few of my favorite Rise 360 time savers—it was really hard to narrow down the list!
 So now I’d love to hear from you!
-What are your smartest productivity tips for working in Rise?
-Share them with us by leaving a comment, below.
+What are your smartest productivity tips for working in Rise 360?
+How are you going to use features like Rise 360 templates to save yourself some design time?
+Share your ideas and tips with me by leaving a comment, below.

 Want to try something you learned here, but don’t have Articulate 360?
-Start a free 30-day trial, and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
+Start a free 60-day trial, and come back to E-Learning Heroes regularly for more helpful advice on everything related to e-learning.
 If you have any questions, please share them in the comments.